 | Last updated

-Kate Moyle, a sex and relationship expert from sex toy manufacturer LELO, recently cleared up some common myths and misconceptions related to sex.
+Kate Moyle, a sex and relationship expert from sex toy manufacturer LELO, cleared up some common myths and misconceptions related to sex.

 Speaking to the Sun, Kate explained that just because a bloke wakes up with an erect penis it doesn’t necessarily mean he’s turned on.